ozymandium/g1fitting/README.md

 # g1fitting
 Clothoid generation and sampling library, with Python wrapper

-The library was originally written by the authors of the work: *E. Bertolazzi and M. Frego, “G 1 fitting with clothoids,” __Math.
-Methods Appl.
-Sci.__, vol. 38, no. 5, pp. 881–897, Mar.
-2015.*
+The library was originally written by the authors of the work published [here](http://onlinelibrary.wiley.com/doi/10.1002/mma.3114/abstract).
 For questions regarding the underlying algorithm, contact Enrico Bertolazzi, _Universita` degli Studi di Trento_ (Dipartimento di Ingegneria Industriale).
 Email: enrico.bertolazzi@unitn.it

 An excellent MATLAB version of this, with many more features, exists on the MATLAB File Exchange [here](http://www.mathworks.com/matlabcentral/fileexchange/42113-g1-fitting-with-clothoids)